 iPoint’s headquarters run on sustainable geothermal energy and are powered by renewable electricity sources*

-During an iPoint-sponsored plogging challenge, 238 garbage bags of 30 liters each were collected within 2 hours*
+During an iPoint-sponsored plogging challenge, almost 2 tons of garbgae were collected in city parks, on sidewalks, etc. within 2 hours*

 Sustainable Business and Growth

 For iPoint, sustainability also means achieving long-term growth.
 Economic sustainability is anchored in our business processes, solutions, and customer relationships.